attentive-mobile/attentive-ios-sdk/README.md

 pod install
 ```

-Additionally, if a new version of the SDK is available, it can be updated using:
+Check for new versions of the SDK using this command:
 ```
 pod update attentive-ios-sdk
 ```
+You can then update the version in your pod file and run `pod install` again to pull the changes.

 ## Usage
 See the [Example Project](https://github.com/attentive-mobile/attentive-ios-sdk/tree/main/Example) for a sample of how the Attentive